SumanRoy004/gen-ai/README.md

 ## 1. Search Engine:
 ### Objective:
-  The search engine is a python application that allows you to search any queries or question based on any topics.It will give the response to your queries.
+  The search engine is a python application that allows us to search any queries or question based on any topics.It will give the response to our queries.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/ec5df313-383e-4c88-9b7d-58f4c00a1c9a)

-The application follows these steps to provide responses to your questions:
+The application follows these steps to provide responses to our questions:
-1. Input Query Reading: The app reads your given query.
+1. Input Query Reading: The app reads our given query.
 2. Response Generation: Given query text and an input prompt are passed to the chat model(llama3-8b-8192),which generates a response based on the given query text and the input prompt.

 ## 2. Document Q&A Application:
 ### Objective:
-  This is a python application that allows you to chat with multiple PDF documents.You can ask questions about the pdfs using natural language,and the application will provide relevant responses based on the context of the documents.This apps utilizes a language model to generate accurate answers to your queries.Please note that the app will only respond to questions related to the loaded PDFs.
+  This is a python application that allows us to chat with multiple PDF documents.You can ask questions about the pdfs using natural language,and the application will provide relevant responses based on the context of the documents.This apps utilizes a language model to generate accurate answers to our queries.Please note that the app will only respond to questions related to the loaded PDFs.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/bd0f0d3c-b148-45fc-8a95-db3dd0066384)

-The application follows these steps to provide responses to your questions:
+The application follows these steps to provide responses to our questions:
 1. PDF Loading: The app reads multiple PDF documents and extracts their text content.
 2. Converting into Langchain Document:  These extracted texts are converted into langchain document.
 3. Document  Chunking:  The extracted langchain document  is divided into smaller chunks of texts(in the form of langchain document) that can be processed effectively.
 4. Embedding Model: The application utilizes a embedding model(embedding-001) to generate vector representations (embeddings) of those text chunks(which are in the form of langchain document) and store those chunks in a vector database FAISS that is also provided by langchain framework.
-5. Similarity Matching: When you ask a query, the app compares it with the text chunks(which are in the form of langchain document)  and identifies the most semantically similar ones.
+5. Similarity Matching: When we ask a query, the app compares it with the text chunks(which are in the form of langchain document)  and identifies the most semantically similar ones.
 6. Response Generation: The selected chunks are passed to the chat model(llama3-8b-8192), which generates a response based on the input prompt and the relevant content of the PDFs.

 ## 3. Document Summarizer Application:
 ### Objective:
-  This is a python application that allows you to summarize multiple PDF documents simultaneously.
+  This is a python application that allows us to summarize multiple PDF documents simultaneously.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/03031372-e8e0-42c7-a041-092b757aff22)

-The application follows these steps to provide summary of your uploaded pdfs:
+The application follows these steps to provide summary of our uploaded pdfs:
 1. PDF Loading: The app reads multiple PDF documents and extracts their text content.
 2. Text Chunking: The extracted text is divided into smaller chunks of text that can be processed effectively.
 3. Response Generation: The text chunks are passed to the chat model(llama3-8b-8192), which generates the summary responses one by one based on the number of text chunks and the input prompt.